logic-OT/BobVLM/README.md

 - **Supervised training approach, treating adapter training as model finetuning**(Houlsby et al. (2019)'s work on MLP adapters for transfer learning)
 - Can be trained on accessible hardware (T4 or P100 GPUs)

+## Model Shortcomings 🥲
+1. Training Data (coco mainly).
+The model was train on mainly coco images.
+Therefore the model thrives with scenes rather than close up images or animations
+2. Question Answering: Question answering is just okay.
+Its not the most accurate

 ## Installation 🔧
 Make sure you run with GPU/cuda.
 Works on Colab or any other service.